 Attendance and discipline

-We note the report from our lead officer, and welcome the progress made at ACAS talks.
+We note the report from our lead officer and branch secretary.
+We note that the individual cases are now concluded.

 London Transport Regional Council and branches to be advised.